zaidalrakabi/AggieTutor/README.md

 4. Demo second prototype with backend suppport and Api's.
 Get more feedback on funtionality of app and how realistic it is that people would use it.

 ## UI
-Please limit to the following the colors if possible:
+Please limit to the following colors if possible:

 Aggie Blue: 	R: 49 G: 77 B: 127
 White
 Black